nekt/csaw_esc_2015/README.md

-the finals, you will also get black box access to a demo software simulator of the election system, covering the central tally server functionality over different message sequences from election terminals (staging server `http://52.89.227.26:5000`).
+the finals, you will also get black box access to a demo software simulator of the election system, covering the central tally server functionality over different message sequences from election terminals (staging server `http://52.89.227.26:5000` -- *you are not allowed to launch DoS on the server or perform web attacks*).
 Your goal in this challenge is to launch your attack using the Nexys board as quickly as possible, after observing a limited number of frames in each scenario, and the software simulator would allow testing your attack methods beforehand.
 The